-Pat founded the Mayor’s Mentoring Alliance in 1995 and personally served as a mentor to youth in the city.
-In 2005, Charlotte was named in the 100 Best Communities for Youth by America’s Promise.
-Pat has been involved in many local charity boards, and served as the honorary chair for the Charlotte chapter of the Alzheimer’s Foundation and the Arthritis Foundation.
+Community service has always been an important part of McCrory’s personal and professional life.
+In 1995, he founded the Mayor’s Mentoring Alliance and personally served as a mentor to Charlotte’s youth.
+In 2005, Charlotte was cited by America’s Promise as one of the 100 Best Communities for Youth.
+McCrory has volunteered for many nonprofit community organizations and has served as the honorary chair for the Charlotte chapter of the Alzheimer’s Foundation and the Arthritis Foundation.

 In 2008, McCrory left Duke Energy to concentrate on running for North Carolina governor.
 He lost the race to then Lt.
 Governor Beverly Perdue in the closest gubernatorial race in the nation.
 He continued as Charlotte’s mayor until 2009, when he embarked on a new opportunity at the Charlotte-based firm of Moore & Van Allen.
 In that role, he consulted on energy issues and economic development.
 He also served on the corporate boards of Lending Tree and Kewaunee Scientific.

 In 2012, McCrory decided to make a second run for governor and was elected by an overwhelming margin.
 In his inaugural address, Governor McCrory established a tone of cooperation and high expectations when he said, “Working together, we can make North Carolina the place of unlimited opportunity – a place where anyone who studies hard, works hard and lives a life of high values can fulfill their potential.”